tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 The final result of the above commands is 10 votes for witness1 and no vote for witness2.
 ```

-## How to calculate bandwidth
+## How to calculate entropy

-Calculation of bandwidth: frozen asset * days * constant.
+Calculation of entropy: frozen asset * days * constant.

-Suppose 1 TRX is frozen (1,000,000 DROP) for a duration of 3 days, then bandwidth=1,000,000 * 3 * 1= 3,000,000.
+Suppose 1 TRX is frozen (1,000,000 DROP) for a duration of 3 days, then entropy=1,000,000 * 3 * 1= 3,000,000.

-All contracts consume bandwidth, including transfer, migration of asset, voting, freezing balance, etc. Inquiries do not consume bandwidth while for every contract about 100,000 bandwidths is consumed.
+All contracts consume entropy, including transfer, migration of asset, voting, freezing balance, etc. Inquiries do not consume entropy while for every contract about 100,000 entropy is consumed.

-If a new operation exceeds a given amount of time (**10s**) from the last contract, it does not consume any bandwidth.
+If a new operation exceeds a given amount of time (**10s**) from the last contract, it does not consume any entropy.

-Bandwidth is not removed for balance freezing.
-New bandwidths will be accumulated upon acts of balance freezing.
+Entropy is not removed for balance freezing.
+New entropy will be accumulated upon acts of balance freezing.